labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/step1.md

 # Working with files

-The file `Data/portfolio.dat` contains a list of lines with information on a portfolio of stocks.
+The file `portfolio.dat` contains a list of lines with information on a portfolio of stocks.
 The file looks like this:

 ```